Questfall/docs/authors/author spaces.md

 As the demand for banner promotion grows, the author spaces are willing to pay more and buy days further in the future to make sure to get a spot.
 There is no limitation to how many one-day spots a single author space can buy.

-To ensure no inappropriate author spaces are promoted, the users can report the Banner.
-Reported banners are voted by the moderators in the same way as [Reported Quests](../mining/Quests.md).
+To ensure no inappropriate author spaces are promoted users above a certain level can report the banner.
+Reported banners are voted by the moderators and rewarded in the same way as [Reported Quests](../mining/Quests.md).

 ***